pdgetrf/ArktosEdge/design/530_design.md

 ### Flexible Topology

 Edge computer resources are usually deployed in 2+ layers, as shown in the following figure.
 "Edge site" represents a location with a certain amount of compute resources co-exist, in the same network sometimes.
-"Device" represents data collection device such as IoT, cameras, temperature sensors, etc. The number of layers and inter-connection topology are usually the aggregated result of various application design considerations such as latency, data locality and safety, network bandwidth, etc. On edge sites closer to the user, there's usually less computing power, but data takes less time to transit, whereas at higher layers, more computing power (and electricities capacity for cooling too) is available, but data takes longer to arrive.
-In between these, there's myriad possible configurations.
+"Device" represents data collection devicess such as IoT, cameras, temperature sensors, etc. The number of layers and interconnection topology are usually the aggregated result of various application design considerations such as latency, data locality and safety, network bandwidth, etc. On edge sites closer to the user, there's usually less computing power, but data takes less time to transit, whereas at higher layers, more computing power (and electricity capacity for cooling too) is available, but data takes longer to arrive.
+In between these, there's myriad of possible configurations.
 Noting such layered feature, Centaurus edge is designed to allow hierarchical construction of edge cluster topology for flexible configurability.

 <img src="images/layered-edge.png"
      width="60%"